Skip to main content

 The power set of \(\varnothing\) is \(\mathscr{P}(\varnothing) = \{\varnothing\}\text{.}\) The power set of the power set of \(\varnothing\) is

-\begin{equation*} \mathscr{P}\Big(\mathscr{P}(\varnothing)\Big) = \Big\{\varnothing, \{\varnothing\}\Big\} \end{equation*}
+\begin{equation*} \mathscr{P}\Big(\mathscr{P}(\varnothing)\Big) = \Big\{\varnothing, \{\varnothing\}\Big\}. \end{equation*}

 Finally, we are often interested in knowing whether two sets are equal.
 This is often how we prove that being one type of object is the same as being another type of object.
 What does it mean for two sets to be equal?
 Then, we will prove a useful theorem that shows two sets are equal if they contain each other.

-Definition 1.2.9.
+Definition 1.2.10.

 Two sets \(A\) and \(B\) are equal if they contain exactly the same elements.
 In this case, we write \(A=B\text{.}\)

 The sets \(\{a,b,c\}\) and \(\{a,b\}\) are unequal.
-If you know that \(a=1\text{,}\) \(b=2\text{,}\) and \(c=3\text{,}\) then \(\{a,b,c\}\) and \(\{1,2,3\}\) are equal.
-They are also equal if \(a=3\text{,}\) \(b=1\text{,}\) and \(c=2\) (etc.) Unless you know something like that, we consider \(\{a,b,c\}\) and \(\{1,2,3\}\) to be unequal.
+If we know that \(a=1\text{,}\) \(b=2\text{,}\) and \(c=3\text{,}\) then \(\{a,b,c\}\) and \(\{1,2,3\}\) are equal.
+They are also equal if \(a=3\text{,}\) \(b=1\text{,}\) and \(c=2\) (etc.) Unless we know something like that, we otherwise consider \(\{a,b,c\}\) and \(\{1,2,3\}\) to be unequal.

 This theorem contains the phrase “if and only if,” which we will learn about in detail shortly.
-Here, it means that \(A=B\) implies that \(A\) and \(B\) contain one another as subsets; and, that if \(A\) and \(B\) contain each other, then \(A=B\text{.}\) This conditional works both ways.
+Here, it means that if \(A=B\text{,}\) then \(A\) and \(B\) contain one another as subsets; and vice-versa, that if \(A\) and \(B\) contain each other, then \(A=B\text{.}\) This conditional statement works both ways.
 Generally, conditional statements do not work both ways (this will be important later!)

 So, we will prove this statement in two parts.
-First, we will prove that if \(A=B\text{,}\) then \(A \subseteq B\) and \(B \subseteq A\text{.}\) Next, we will prove that if \(A \subseteq B\) and \(B \subseteq A\text{,}\) then \(A=B\text{.}\) Truly adventurous readers may try to sketch the proof themselves, or think about how it may go, before reading the proof.
+First, we will prove that if \(A=B\text{,}\) then \(A \subseteq B\) and \(B \subseteq A\text{.}\) Next, we will prove that if \(A \subseteq B\) and \(B \subseteq A\text{,}\) then \(A=B\text{.}\) Truly adventurous readers may try to sketch the proof themselves, or think about how it may go, before reading the proof that follows.

 Let \(A\) and \(B\) be sets.
 First, suppose that \(A=B\text{.}\) This means that \(A\) and \(B\) contain exactly the same elements.
 Therefore, \(A \subseteq B\) because every element of \(A\) is also an element of \(B\text{.}\) Likewise, \(B \subseteq A\text{.}\)